-Today it often hard to imagine how badly some European cities were destroyed during World War II.
-Most cities and towns were quickly rebuilt after the war but there is one village that has been preserved as a memorial to the victims that once lived in the small village.
+Today, it is often hard to imagine the extent of destruction suffered by some European cities during World War II.
+While most cities and towns were quickly rebuilt after the war, one village has been preserved as a memorial to the victims who once lived there.
+Read the rest of this entry »

 A spectacular landmark in the Austrian city of Innsbruck is the Bergiselschanze ski jump on the Bergisel Hill.
 The huge concrete and glass structure was built in 2001 and the current form was designed by Iraqi architect, Zaha Hadid at a cost of €15 million.
 The actual Bergiselschanze dates back to the 1930’s.
 There is a cafe at the top which offers amazing views of Innsbruck and the surrounding villages on a clear day.
 The jump hosts the annual prestigious Four Hills Tournament’ third leg and the mountain has played host to two Winter Olympic Games, the 1964 games and the 1976 games.
 The Bergisel can be easily reached by the Stubaitalbahn from Innsbruck.